smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 ---
-title: "Furnace Repair & Maintenance Beaverton/Hillsboro, OR | Elevate Heating & Cooling, LLC"
+title: "Furnace Repair & Maintenance Hillsboro, OR | Elevate Heating & Cooling, LLC"
-pagetitle: "Furnace Repair & Maintenance Services Beaverton/Hillsboro, OR"
+pagetitle: "Furnace Repair & Maintenance Services in Hillsboro"
 image: /images/keep-your-hvac-unit-in-great-condition.jpg
 description: Furnace not working or need furnace repair?
 We can help.
 Call Elevate Heating & Cooling now to schedule an appointment.
 ---

-## We are your trusted Beaverton/Hillsboro furnace repair and maintenance professionals
+## We are your trusted Hillsboro furnace repair and maintenance professionals

-**Schedule furnace repair services in Bethany, OR and surrounding Beaverton/Hillsboro area.**
+**Schedule furnace repair services in Bethany, OR and surrounding areas.**

 As winter approaches, you want to be sure that your furnace is working as it should.
 We will keep your warm and cozy all winter.
 We provide furnace repair and furnace maintenance services.